 Whatever Model X variant you choose, you'll get four-wheel drive, courtesy of a pair of electric motors, one powering the rear wheels and one for the front pair.
-In the 75D variant which offers a 259-mile driving range, this combination works with a 75kWh battery and generates 328bhp.
-In the 90D derivative, a 90kWh battery is used, there's a 303mile driving range and you get a combined output of 376bhp.
-Finally, in the top P100D flagship model, there's a 100kWh battery, a 336-mile driving range and a huge 691bhp output thanks to what Tesla calls a 'Ludicrous Speed Upgrade' that makes this variant capable of rest to 60mph in just 2.9s on the way to 155mph flat out.
+The brand has now standarised 100kWh battery power.
+In the standard 'Long Range' variant you get a 314 mile WLTP driving range.
+Alternatively, in the top Performance flagship model, there's a 301 mile driving range and a huge 691bhp output thanks to what Tesla calls a 'Ludicrous Speed Upgrade' that makes this variant capable of rest to 60mph in just 2.6s on the way to 155mph flat out.

 The Model X may not immediately strike you as a classically-styled SUV but it's certainly obvious from the start that this is a much more practical proposition than Tesla's original offering, the Model S. The Model X's design party piece lies with the gull-wing 'Falcon Wing' rear doors that make entering the vehicle something of a theatrical event.
 Tesla says they can open in a confined space too, thanks to a double-hinged design (there's a hinge on the roof and another above the window line) that allows the doors to raise up with as little as 11 inches of clearance outwards.
 There are also ultrasonic sensors that lie beneath the bodywork so you can't open the door into an immovable object.